$80M Provided for Education Ministry Renovations - Jamaica Information Service

 Story Highlights

-- The Government has allocated approximately $1 billion to renovate the Ministry of Education, Youth and Information’s head office at National Heroes Circle and its Caenwood Centre facilities on Arnold Road in Kingston during the 2018/19 fiscal year
+- The Government has allocated approximately $80 million to renovate the Ministry of Education, Youth and Information’s head office at National Heroes Circle and its Caenwood Centre facilities on Arnold Road in Kingston during the 2018/19 fiscal year

 - Work at the National Heroes Circle complex will entail renovation of the bathroom facilities and construction of a perimeter wall.